 Violation of this policy may lead to denial of network access privileges and/or other sanctions, including termination or dismissal, imposed by the College.
 The prohibited uses as defined above may also violate local, state and/or federal laws; thus, criminal penalties may also apply.

-To report violations of this Acceptable Use policy, contact the Human Resources Department or the Information Technology Department any kind including firearms, explosives, tasers, stun guns, etc. are firmly restricted on both campus properties and parking lotted areas.
-Replicas and facsimiles of weapons are similarly prohibited as well.
+To report violations of this Acceptable Use policy, contact the Human Resources Department or the Information Technology Department

 Campus Weapons Policy